ietf-wg-cellar/ebml-specification/specification.markdown

 The `<enum>` element stores a list of values allowed for storage in the EBML Element.
-The values **MUST** match the type of the EBML Element (for example `<enum value="Yes">` cannot be a valid value for a EBML Element that is defined as an unsigned integer).
+The values **MUST** match the type of the EBML Element (for example `<enum value="Yes">` cannot be a valid value for an EBML Element that is defined as an unsigned integer).
 An `<enum>` element **MAY** also store `<documentation>` elements to further describe the `<enum>`.